 1 Agency/Group/Organization Pittsburg Housing Authority Agency/Group/Organization Type Housing PHA What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Homebuyer Resources Briefly describe how the Agency/Group/Organization was consulted.
+Housing Need Assessment Public Housing Needs Homelessness Needs - Veterans Homebuyer Resources Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Pittsburg Housing Authority has clients that are interested in becoming homeowners and this has become attainable through HUD's Homeownership Voucher Program.
-The City will be reestablishing the First Time Homebuyer Program for FY 2017-2018 and staff attends various seminars to obtain information on additional resources or programs available through other agencies such as CalHFA and different financial institutions.
-Staff will be able to share resources and programs with interested homebuyers.
+The City reestablished the First Time Homebuyer (FTHB) Program in FY 2017-2018.
+Pittsburg staff hosted a booth at the Wells Fargo Neighborhood Lift Program in November 2017 to share information regarding the FTHB Program.
 2 Agency/Group/Organization Contra Costa County Department of Conservation and Development Agency/Group/Organization Type Service-Fair Housing Other government - County